Dream Beach Huts – Traditional, rustic, and dreamy, facing a stunning but remote beach.

 Dream Beach Huts – Amenities

-- Pool: Split-level infinity pool with edges that seem to merge into the horizon, and extensive wooden decking.
+- Pool: Split-level infinity pool with edges that seem to merge into the horizon, and an extensive wooden deck.
 Note: The pool and hotel facilities are open to the public for a small fee, so are often busy.

 - Fitness Center: Not expected or provided at this sort of traditional-style low-key resort on Nusa Lembongan.